Annbot/loopback-example/README.md

 ###Terminology

-These are terms and definitions we'll be using in all our demos:
+These are terms and definitions used in all of our demos:

 Term|Definition
 :--|:--